taumechanica/stout/README.md

 Sorts an array in time not exceeding *2Nlog<sub>2</sub>N*.

-To sort an array specify item comparison function:
+To sort an array do:

 ```ts
 import { heapsort } from '@taumechanica/stout';